 - Most likely to have dandruff since product buildup contributes to lack of a clean scalp

-How To Find Best Low Porosity Hair Products?
+How To Find The Right Low Porosity Hair Products?

 Not all products come with the label indicating that they are suitable for hair with low porosity.
 So, you have to judge every product based entirely on its ingredients.